yy502/inkscape-laserpecker/README.md

 ## Credit
-This extension is based on [J Tech Laser Tool Plugin V 2_2 for Inkscape 0.92](https://jtechphotonics.com/?page_id=1980) for laser engraving and cutting.
+This extension is based on [J Tech Laser Tool Plugin V 2_2 for Inkscape](https://jtechphotonics.com/?page_id=1980) for laser engraving and cutting.

 ## License